-Rose also explained that because she had not tested positive for COVID-19, she came across a lot of resistance from doctors, which, like Bianca, she described as gaslighting.
+Rose also explained that because she had not tested positive for COVID-19, she came across a lot of resistance from doctors, who, like Bianca, she described as gaslighting.

 “I have finally found a team of doctors who believe me,” she told us, “but we’re still all learning about how long COVID affects the body.
 For my menstrual cycles, I recently found an endocrinologist I like who is monitoring my progress and contemplating testing my estrogen levels as a next step.”

-Almost none of the contributors who were in touch with MNT had access to any specialized resources through their healthcare providers.
+Almost none of the contributors who contacted MNT had access to any specialized resources through their healthcare teams.

-They confessed to navigating long COVID on their own, with informal support from dedicated online groups set up by people in similar situations, such as the Body Politic support group.
+They confessed to navigating long COVID independently, with informal support from dedicated online groups set up by people in similar situations, such as the Body Politic support group.

 Some of them have been researching treatments and coping strategies online, turning to Reddit forums and YouTube videos discussing potentially helpful medication for people with long COVID.